iterative/dvc.org/content/docs/command-reference/init.md

 > This is a questionable Git practice though, unless employing submodules.

-In these cases all projects are also isolated from each other and commands run in one or the other only affects itself.
-Inner ones wouldn't search for data/pipelines above them anyway, and outer ones know to ignore sub-repos by default.
+In these cases all projects are also isolated from each other, and commands run in one or the other only affects themselves.
+Inner ones wouldn't search for data/pipelines above them anyway, and outer ones ignore sub-repos by default.

 ### Initializing DVC without Git